lsst-dm/panda_lsst_io/src/index.rst

 Fig 5.
 Task details

 Here one can see several tables, one of the most important is the jobs summary.
-In this table all jobs of the task are counted and groped by their statuses.
+In this table all jobs of the task are counted and grouped by their statuses.
 Since PanDA uses late jobs generation, a job is generated only when the next available input is released.